JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS-on-DigitalOcean.md

 **Voila, you have your own JATOS server.**

-DigitalOcean charges you by second.
+DigitalOcean charges you by the second.
 So if you want to create a new JATOS server because something went wrong, just _Destroy_ the old one and start over.

 Although usually not necessary, you can also access your server via _SSH_: `ssh root@xx.xx.xx.xx` (exchange _xx.xx.xx.xx_ with your IP).
 Use the password you entered during creation of the Droplet.
 The first time you will be asked to change your password.